RADAR-base/RADAR-Schemas/java-sdk/radar-schemas-validator/README.md

 Upon rule violation, the end user is notfied with a message explaining how to fix the issue.

+## How to use

+The validation is implemented as a `JUnit` test.
+To run the validation, simply type `./gradlew test`

 ## Suppress checks

 Record name and field name validations can be suppressed modifying the [skip](src/test/resources/skip.yml) configuration file.